Man accused of strangling and killing autistic and disabled man - NewsBreak

 Man accused of strangling and killing autistic and disabled man

-NEW ORLEANS (WGNO) — On Thursday night, a jury found a man guilty of second-degree murder of an autistic man.
+NEW ORLEANS ( WGNO ) — On Thursday night, a jury found a man guilty for the second-degree murder of an autistic man.

-According to Jefferson Parish officials, Nix killed Rohn Brinker who required 24-hour care because of his disabilities.Trials underway for new pill to fight COVID-19
+According to Jefferson Parish officials, Nix killed Rohn Brinker who required 24-hour care because of his disabilities.Grant for new seafood innovation center in Erath on the way

 According to officials, Brinker was strangled and beaten in his Terrytown apartment in 2019.